Connect with us

 The law states that no individual shall carry out the work of an estate agent unless they are registered by the Estate Agents Registration Board (EARB).

-This law has been grossly violated considering that, out of the thousands of firms currently in operation, only 315 real-estate agents have been licensed to operate since the board was created in 1989.
+This law has been violated considering that, out of the thousands of firms in operation, only 315 real estate agents have been licensed to operate since the board was created in 1989.

-The enforcement of this law appeared imminent in 2015 when then acting minister for land, housing and urban development Dr Fred Matiang’i announced that all real estate agents would be vetted and registered online by the EARB from September of that year to streamline the housing sector.
+The enforcement of this law appeared imminent in 2015 when the then-acting minister for land, housing and urban development Dr Fred Matiang’i announced that all real estate agents would be vetted and registered online by the EARB from September of that year to streamline the housing sector.

-Rogue agents, Dr Matiang’i said, habitually market parcels of land in the midst of expansive open land in the middle of nowhere with the promise to provide roads, water and electricity, yet many of them do not have the authority to do so from the relevant bodies.
+Rogue agents, Dr Matiang’i said, habitually market parcels of land amid expansive open land in the middle of nowhere with the promise to provide roads, water and electricity, yet many of them do not have the authority to do so from the relevant bodies.

 Nearly two years down the line the proposal is yet to be effected.
 This is not only disappointing but also unacceptable.